William Lee, M.D.

 Dr. Lee remains active in clinical research on viral hepatitis and drug-induced liver injury.
 He has been site investigator for four National Institute of Diabetes, Digestive and Kidney Diseases-sponsored Networks: the HALT-C Trial, the Acute Liver Failure Study Group, the Drug-Induced Liver Injury Network, and the Hepatitis B Research Network.

 Dr. Lee says he chose UT Southwestern because it has tremendous research depths in the basic and clinical sciences.

-He is a member of American Association for the Study of Liver Diseases (AASLD), the American Gastroenterological Association, and is a Fellow of the American College of Physicians and the American College of Gastroenterology.
+He is a member of the American Association for the Study of Liver Diseases (AASLD) and the American Gastroenterological Association, and is a Fellow of the American College of Physicians and the American College of Gastroenterology.
 In 2009, he gave the prestigious Leon Schiff Memorial Lecture at the Annual AASLD meeting and in 2011 he received the Award for Excellence for Outstanding Contributions in Health/Sciences from the Dallas Historical Society.
 During the past year, he has given numerous lectures on topics related to his research.